Avaneesh1905/Poacher-Detection-Email-Alert-System/README.md

 ## Note
 Ensure that:

-1. App password is enabled on your Gmail account for SMTP.
+1. App password is enabled on your Gmail account for SMTP (NOT Normal login password).

 2. Email credentials are updated in the script.

 3. GPIO pin 27 is connected to an LED/buzzer for alerts.

+4. You have proper internet connection on RPi as it's required for sending E-Mails

+## Output to expect
+1. Detect people with >96% confidence
+2. Wait 2 seconds for confirmation
+3. Take a snapshot of the frame and save it as jpg file in alerts folder
+4. Sends alert email with an image attachment
+5. Triggers GPIO pin 27 HIGH for LEDs, alarms, etc.
+6. Enters 10-minute cooldown period before allowing new alerts